 What else is Coty doing to create a diverse culture?

 The other part for Coty, which is only two years old, is that it starts with the values.
 As a challenger in beauty we have to be curious and challenge the norms; we want to push boundaries and be entrepreneurial.
 And living by these values is really starting to embed the culture in our organisation, especially with us leaders showcasing and celebrating that.

 What differences in diversity have you noticed between European and Asian work cultures?

 Not a lot.
 In terms of working cultures, the timings are different because of where we are in relation to other parts of the world.
 The pace of business is quicker in Asia because the consumer environment here is changing so rapidly.
 But in terms of the approach and the team I have, it’s very similar to Europe, with very passionate, motivated individuals.
 I didn’t have any preconceptions before coming to Asia, but it’s been a very smooth transition.
-The consumer environment in the beauty sector has been the eye-opening and more fascinating element!Posted over 2 years ago
+The consumer environment in the beauty sector has been the eye-opening and more fascinating element!Posted almost 3 years ago